 Links to Previous Section and Next Section allow you to navigate backward and forward through the sections of the article.

-At the bottom of each section, you can find the article citation in MLA or APA format.
+At the bottom of each section, you can find the article citation in MLA, APA, or Chicago Manual of Style format.

 All articles contain visual elements, including “Think Green” Fact Boxes, “Think Like a Scientist” features, and images.
 To view an image in a larger format, click the “View Larger Image” link.
 A new window will open with a larger version of the image.
 This is especially useful for viewing images that contain labels.
 From this window, you can print the larger version of the image.